boazbk/tcs/lec_07_other_models.md

 ## Bibliographical notes

-^[TODO: Recommend Chapter 7 in the nature of computation]
+Chapter 7 in the wonderful book of Moore and Mertens [@MooreMertens11] contains a great exposition much of this material.

-## Further explorations
+Chapter 3 in Savage's book [@Savage1998models] contains a more formal description of RAM machines.

-Some topics related to this chapter that might be accessible to advanced students include:
+The $\lambda$-calculus was described by Church in [@church1941].

-* Tao has [proposed](https://terrytao.wordpress.com/2014/02/04/finite-time-blowup-for-an-averaged-three-dimensional-navier-stokes-equation/) showing the Turing completeness of fluid dynamics (a "water computer") as a way of settling the question of the behavior of the Navier-Stokes equations, see this [popular article](https://www.quantamagazine.org/terence-tao-proposes-fluid-new-path-in-navier-stokes-problem-20140224/.)
+Pierce's book [@pierce2002types] is a canonical textbook, see also [@barendregt1984].

-## Acknowledgements
+Tao has [proposed](https://terrytao.wordpress.com/2014/02/04/finite-time-blowup-for-an-averaged-three-dimensional-navier-stokes-equation/) showing the Turing completeness of fluid dynamics (a "water computer") as a way of settling the question of the behavior of the Navier-Stokes equations, see this [popular article](https://www.quantamagazine.org/terence-tao-proposes-fluid-new-path-in-navier-stokes-problem-20140224/.)